List of school districts in Oklahoma

 This is a list of the 509 public school districts in the U.S. state of Oklahoma.
 Of those, 415 are independent school districts that offer first grade through 12th grade classes.
-There are 94 dependent school districts which serve students at lower grade levels; most offer first grade through eighth grade classes, while a few only offer classes through the sixth grade.
+There are 94 elementary school districts which serve students at lower grade levels; most offer first grade through eighth grade classes, while a few only offer classes through the sixth grade.
+There were 697,358 students as of October 2024, 17% of the population.